itzmeanjan/rlnc/README.md

 ## Introduction

-`rlnc` is a Rust library crate that implements an advanced erasure-coding technique Random Linear Network Coding (RLNC) over galois field $GF(2^8)$ with irreducible polynomial $x^8 + x^4 + x^3 + x^2 + 1$.
-This library provides functionalities for blazing fast erasure-coding of data, reconstructing original data from coded pieces, and recoding existing coded pieces to new erasure-coded pieces, without ever decoding it back to original data, using AVX512, AVX2 and SSSE3 intrinsics on `x86_64` and NEON intrinsics on `arm64`, for fast vector multiplication by a single scalar over $GF(2^8)$.
+`rlnc` is a Rust library crate that implements an advanced erasure-coding technique Random Linear Network Coding (RLNC) over galois field $GF(2^8)$ with irreducible polynomial $x^8 + x^4 + x^3 + x + 1$.
+This library provides functionalities for blazing fast erasure-coding of data, reconstructing original data from coded pieces, and recoding existing coded pieces to new erasure-coded pieces, without ever decoding it back to original data, using GFNI, AVX512, AVX2 and SSSE3 intrinsics on `x86_64` and NEON intrinsics on `arm64`, for fast vector multiplication by a single scalar over $GF(2^8)$.

 Following charts show performance of RLNC encoder, recoder and decoder on **AWS EC2 `m7a.large` with AMD EPYC 9R14** - which has AVX512 support.
 More performance benchmark results [below](#benchmarking).